 Select a an exam type

-Our MA in Media, Culture and Society is a vibrant, interdisciplinary course where you’ll develop theoretical knowledge and in-depth understanding of a range of key issues related to the impact of media on culture and society.
-You’ll be introduced to the theories, concepts, debates, and approaches to studying media and culture.
-You’ll also have the flexibility to tailor your degree to your interests, choosing from a wide variety of modules in digital media, PR, cinema, and more.
-You’ll develop your interests even further in your dissertation, where you’ll be supervised by an expert academic on a research topic of your choice.
+Our MA in Media, Culture and Society is a vibrant, interdisciplinary course where you'll develop theoretical knowledge and an in-depth understanding of a range of key issues related to the impact of media on culture and society.
+You'll be introduced to key theories, concepts, debates, and approaches.
+You’ll also have the flexibility to tailor your degree to your interests and career aspirations by choosing from a wide variety of modules in Digital Media, Public Relations, Communication Studies, and Film.

 Students living in